Altai Mountains Mongolia

 The highest peaks, many over 4,000m, are permanently covered with glaciers and snow, while the valleys have a few green pastures, which support over two million livestock, as well as bears, foxes and lynx.
 These valleys are dotted with small communities of nomadic families enjoying the short summer from mid-June to late August, as well as some beautiful alpine lakes.

-This land has been home to hunters and herders beginning early in the Bronze Age.
+This land has been home to hunters and herders since the early Bronze Age.
 The area has numerous archaeological sites from beautiful Bronze Age petroglyphs, stone circles and mounds to engraved deer stones and incredibly well preserved Turkic man stones.
 Discovering these impressive monuments, in a land devoid of any other signs of modern human habitation, makes the Altai a mystical land in which to travel.

 The Altai is also home to many endangered animals such as the argali sheep, ibex, snow leopard, Rock Ptarmigan, Altai Snowcock and plants such as the Dwarf Siberian Pine and White Gentiana.